imlayt/ProjectLogApp/README.md

 The create and update features work.
 To change records, click on the one you want in the record selector box on the right.

-This is a learning project form (like so many others here on Git Hub!), any feedback is welcomed.
+This is a learning project for me (like so many others here on GitHub!), any feedback is welcomed.